René-Nicolas Dufriche Desgenettes: Egypt

 As physician in chief, Desgenettes instructed the health officers of the Armée d'Orient (i.a.
 Antonio Savaresi) to study the ecology, the diseases and the remedies used by local healers.
-Desgenettes had hardly arrived in Egypt when he was assailed by the several diseases brought on the army by the burning heat, continual bivouacing and lack of drinkable water.
+Desgenettes had hardly arrived in Egypt when he was assailed by the several diseases brought on the army by the burning heat, continual bivouacking and lack of drinkable water.
 He installed hygiene measures and rigorous preventative measures – washing (both bodies and clothes), disinfection of areas, supervision of nutrition.
 The many cases of smallpox, scurvy, "fièvre de Damiette", severe and contagious conjunctivitis and dysentery observed by him here gave him further experience of military medicine.
 During the expedition into Syria, as head doctor of the armée d’Orient, Desgenettes had to face a bubonic plague epidemic in the course of the army's march across Syria's desert.
 To sustain the troops' morale, he denied the disease's existence and forbade any mention of its name.

 When Bonaparte found himself forced to raise the siege of the fortress at Saint-Jean-d'Acre on 21 May 1799, he demanded that the medical staff evacuate the wounded and ill and kill the plague cases with fatally strong doses of opium, but Desgenettes determinedly refused to do so, forcing Bonaparte to instead transport them as far as Jaffa.
 The two men's friendship then cooled again over the question of evacuating the plague cases from Jaffa.